docker/docs/content/desktop/extensions-sdk/process.md

 > **Tip**
 >
-> Whilst building your extension, make sure you follow the [design](design/design-guidelines.md) and [UI styling](design/index.md) guidelines to ensure visual consistency and [level AA accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
+> Whilst creating your extension, make sure you follow the [design](design/design-guidelines.md) and [UI styling](design/index.md) guidelines to ensure visual consistency and [level AA accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
 { .tip }

 For further inspiration, see the other examples in the [samples folder](https://github.com/docker/extensions-sdk/tree/main/samples).